Phyllo Cheese Triangles – “Tiropetes”

-If you love feta cheese these Phyllo Cheese Traingles will be worth making at your next party.
+If you love feta cheese, these Phyllo Cheese Triangles will be worth making for your family or guests!
 Make them ahead and freeze them then just pop them in the oven.
 Serve them with beer and wine as a great party favorite!
 My mother loved making these appetizers during special occasions and for Sunday dinners.
+I have to tell you this is my favorite appetizer of all.
+They come out of the oven warm and crispy, with a tang of hot feta cheese that envelopes your mouth.
+These are very traditional so do ask for them at your favorite Greek restaurant.
 These are a must for your holiday table.
+You can find phyllo at your local grocery store.
+Or you can go online at Fillo Factory.

 Ingredients